JanMarvin/readspss/README.md

 Reading of sav and por files is considered feature complete.

 Writing of (un)compressed sav and por files is implemented and considered working.
-Unsupported features are reading and writing of dates and writing of long strings.
+Unsupported features are reading and writing of dates (might no longer be true) and writing of long strings.

 ## Installation